koh43/oip-comms/README.md

 - https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html

 Build command:
-`scons platform=windows target=template_debug debug_symbols=yes`
+`scons platform=windows`

 Debugging does not currently work because the OIP builds on the .NET version of the Godot engine.
 Other platforms have not been built yet.

 This project uses the standard library.